About Us/Repertoire

 ENROL – EXPERIENCE – ENJOY

-Carlton Male Voice Choir stands as a distinguished ensemble of lower voices under the expert leadership of Musical Director Ian Watts, consistently delivering captivating performances across various genres.
-We prioritise inclusivity, ensuring accessibility to all while engaging in a diverse array of venues, from festivals and car shows to grand concert halls, public parks, and even esteemed Minsters and Cathedrals, often in support of charitable causes.
+Carlton Male Voice Choir stands as a distinguished ensemble of lower voices under the expert leadership of Musical Director Ian Watts (he/him), consistently delivering captivating performances across various genres.
+We prioritise inclusivity, ensuring accessibility to all while performing at a diverse array of venues, from festivals and car shows to grand concert halls, public parks, and even esteemed Minsters and Cathedrals, often in support of charitable causes.
 Notably, we maintain a secular identity are not affiliated with any religious organisation, though our repertoire may include religious pieces, affirming our commitment to relevance and diversity.

 Our expansive and progressive repertoire caters to a wide spectrum of musical tastes, curated meticulously to meet the demands of our flexible concert performances.
 Eschewing traditional attire, we opt for modern cut suits or smart/casual ensembles, embodying a contemporary approach to choral presentation.
 Constantly rejuvenating our sound, we incorporate new and exciting music for lower voices, complemented by occasional hymns but extending far beyond to encompass classical, jazz, pop, and opera genres.
 Praised as “the future of male voice singing,” we continuously strive for excellence, as evidenced by our diverse and dynamic repertoire.
 See our review page to see what others think of the choir.

 Performing approximately 30 times annually across Nottinghamshire, our schedule includes flagship concerts at prestigious venues such as The Albert Hall and the Bonington Theatre, where we host our celebrated Festival Concerts.
 Beyond our local engagements, we embark on annual tours across Europe and the UK, fostering cultural exchange and musical enrichment.
-We also extend our hospitality to visiting choirs like the renowned Treorchy Male Choir, while championing emerging talent through our own Music Competition, “Music Makers.
+We also extend our hospitality to visiting choirs like the renowned Treorchy Male Choir and Dowlais Male Choir, while championing emerging talent through our own Music Competition, “Music Makers.

 Discover our recent endeavors by exploring any of our social media links located at the bottom of this page.